the-parallel-gods/mpi.js/docs/final.md

 As planned in the proposal, we ran a MPI program on our system (the sqrt program provided in asst4), and found our system to only perform ~10x slower than the `-O3` optimized C version.
 This is a significant achievement, considering the overhead of running a scripted language in the browser.
 We also compared using local channels and global WebSocket channels, and found that the global channels are significantly slower (and thus, we optimized accordingly).

-This project is truly one-of-a-kind, there is really not much out there that compares to it.
+This project is truly one-of-a-kind, there is really not much out there that does what it does.
 We hope our work not only served as a good learning experience for us, but also could be inspiring to others in the community.

 Here's the documentation link again for this project: